johnbyrne727rit/gallery-gateway/README.md

 You'll need to be running both the frontend and backend for development.
 Check out each of their README's for further instructions.

+Additional Documentation regarding this project can be found in our [documentation index](https://drive.google.com/open?id=1nrIw5kysk8iKvdw8QSMqzTuxrqZcepXX3M-DJGtvSZM).

 ## Deployment

 These are instructions for deployment to a production environment, which is assumed to be hosted at [http://gallerygateway.rit.edu/](http://gallerygateway.rit.edu/).
 For more information on deploying